alexcpn/go_grpc_2022/README.md

 ## To build locally

-In a (linux) machine wich has Go installed > 1.12 and
+In a (linux) machine which has Go installed > 1.17 and
 cd to microservice_x directory and run `make once` to install the protoc compiler related plugins for Go

 After that run `make all` for all builds and rebuilds

 ### To Test

 - cd to microservice_x directory
 - cd to integration_test  and run 'go test'

 ### To run manually

-- cd to microservice_x directory
+- cd  microservice_x/generated directory
-- cd to test_server and run the generated ./test_server
+- run server   ./run_server
-- cd to test_client and run the generated ./test_client
+- run client  ./test_client

+To run server in docker

+- docker run --rm --name test -p 50051:50051 run_server:1.2

 ### To build locally without any dependencies